Skip to main content

 • Explain the fundamental concepts of distributed computing including distributed operating systems, distributed file systems, and design principles of computer clusters.

-• Identify and compare virtualization structures and tools, CPU, memory, and I/O virtualization techniques
+• Compare virtualization structures and tools, CPU, memory, and I/O virtualization techniques

-• Explain and give examples of the motivations behind cloud computing, the evolution of the paradigm, its applicability, benefits, as well as current and future challenges.
+• Justify the motivations behind cloud computing, the evolution of the paradigm, its applicability, benefits, as well as current and future challenges.

-• Experiment and differentiate cloud storage technologies and relevant distributed file systems, NoSQL databases and object Storage.
+• Differentiate cloud storage technologies and relevant distributed file systems, NoSQL databases and object Storage.

-• Use and contrast different cloud programming models including MapReduce and Spark
+• Develop applications using different programming models including MapReduce and Spark

-• Experiment and compare the programming support of major cloud service providers including Google App Engine, Amazon Web Services (AWS), and Microsoft Azure.
+• Develop and deploy application on major public cloud platoforms including Google Cloud Platform (GCP), Amazon Web Services (AWS), and Microsoft Azure.